ManiAm/VENTOS_Public/README.md

 Note: you can not use the official SUMO binaries since we have extended the TraCI commands, car-following models, etc. Using the official SUMO binaries will probably give you run-time error.

-**Step 1:** To save you the trouble of manually running SUMO prior to every OMNeT++ simulation, the Veins module framework comes with a small python script (sumo-launchd.py) to do that for you.
+**Step 1:** To save you the trouble of manually running SUMO prior to every OMNeT++ simulation, the Veins module framework comes with a small python script (veins-sumo-launchd.py) to do that for you.
 This script will proxy TCP connections between OMNeT++ and SUMO, starting a new copy of the SUMO simulation for every OMNeT++ simulation connecting.
-From the veins folder, run either of the following commands (we assumed that VENTOS folder is on Desktop):
+From the VENTOS folder, run either of the following commands:

 SUMO in graphical mode:

-    python sumo-launchd.py -vv -c /home/mani/Desktop/VENTOS/sumoBinary/sumo-guiD
+    python veins-sumo-launchd.py -vv -c sumoBinary/sumo-guiD

 SUMO in command-line mode:

-    python sumo-launchd.py -vv -c /home/mani/Desktop/VENTOS/sumoBinary/sumoD
+    python veins-sumo-launchd.py -vv -c sumoBinary/sumoD

 The terminal should look like the following picture.
 The script will print `Listening on port 9999` and wait for the simulation to start.
 Note that after running either of these commands, DO NOT close the terminal window.
 Leave it open.